hyperledger/fabric/docs/source/chaincode4ade.rst

 .. code:: bash

-  go get -u --tags nopkcs11 github.com/hyperledger/fabric/core/chaincode/shim
+  go get -u github.com/hyperledger/fabric/core/chaincode/shim go build
-  go build --tags nopkcs11

 Assuming there are no errors, now we can proceed to the next step, testing your chaincode.